cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/Test-DBPoolApi.md

 ```

 ## DESCRIPTION
-This function sends an HTTP HEAD request to the specified API URL using Invoke-WebRequest
+This function sends an HTTP HEAD request to the specified API URL using Invoke-WebRequest.
-and checks if the HTTP status code is 200, indicating that the API is available.
+Checks if the HTTP status code is 200, indicating that the API is available.

 ## EXAMPLES